 We welcome students from all walks of life, which has contributed to a growing diversity within our population.
 Our diversity encompasses a multitude of dimensions, including age, disability, national origin, race, color, religion, gender, veteran status and more.
 We believe that all people, without exception, bear the image of God and have been designed to reflect His love and creativity.
 Our Christian perspective compels us to treat every individual with respect and compassion.
 All members of the university community will be welcomed, valued and provided safety in this community.

 Finally, diversity not only enriches the educational endeavor, it is critical to it.
-It will help prepare us for the varied world in which we reside.
+It can help us prepare for the varied world in which we reside.
 Maintaining a diverse environment requires a measure of tolerance and understanding commensurate with the dignity and value of all human life.

 In sum, GCU values diversity because it values every student and employee entrusted to its care.